modular-ml/wrapyfi/README.md

 [![Documentation Status](https://readthedocs.org/projects/wrapyfi/badge/?version=latest)](https://wrapyfi.readthedocs.io/en/latest/?badge=latest)

-Wrapyfi is a middleware communication wrapper for transmitting data across nodes, without the need to alter the operation pipeline of your python scripts.
+Wrapyfi is a middleware communication wrapper for transmitting data across nodes, without altering the operation pipeline of your Python scripts.
 Wrapyfi introduces a number of helper functions to make middleware integration possible without the need to learn an entire framework, just to parallelize your processes on multiple machines.
 Wrapyfi supports [YARP](https://www.yarp.it/yarp_swig.html), [ROS](http://wiki.ros.org/rospy), [ROS 2](https://docs.ros2.org/foxy/api/rclpy/index.html), and [ZeroMQ](http://zeromq.org/).

-To Wrapyfi a class, simply add the decorators describing the publisher and listener parameters.
+To integrate Wrapyfi with your scripts, simply add the decorators describing the publisher and listener parameters.
 Wrapyfi imposes an object-oriented requirement on your coding style: All Wrapyfi-compatible functions need to be defined within a class.

 # Attribution